snap-stanford/snap-python/doc/source/reference/GetHits.rst

 Computes the Hubs and Authorities score of every node in *Graph*.
 The scores are stored in *NIdHubH* and *NIdAuthH*.

 Parameters

 - *Graph*: graph (input)
     A Snap.py graph or a network

-- *NIdHubH*: a hash of int keys and float values (output) Hub scores as outputed by the HITS algorithm
+- *NIdHubH*: TIntFltH, a hash of int keys and float values (output) The keys are the node ids and the values are the hub scores as outputed by the HITS algorithm

-- *NIdAuthH*: a hash of int keys and float values (output) Authority scores as outputed by the HITS algorithm
+- *NIdAuthH*: TIntFltH, a hash of int keys and float values (output) The keys are the node ids and the values are the authority scores as outputed by the HITS algorithm

 - *MaxIter*: int (input)
     Maximum number of iterations